garcias/SciCompforChemists/README.md

 * Appendix 2: Visualizing Atomic Orbitals
 * Appendix 3: Uncertainty Propagation
 * Appendix 4: Regular Expressions

-## Interested in Using This Book for Your Course?

-First, I'd love to hear how people are using this book.
-Second, this book may receive updates with additional content, clarifications, and corrections, so if you want a static copy of the book to use during the academic term, below are multiple options.

-1. (Simpler) Download PDF copies of the chapters to share with your student - at the top right of each chapter page, click the download button and select the PDF option.

-2. Fork this repository to your GitHub page and have your students use your copy - create a GitHub account, fork this repository, build the book using [Jupyter Book](https://jupyterbook.org/), and have you students use your copy on your GitHub page.
-You can update your fork of this repository at any time to received any updates, and unlike a PDF copy, this approach makes it easier for students to copy-and-paste code from the chapters.
-The approach does require the user be comfortable using git and GitHub.

 ## Citing this Book and Curriculum